ysoh286/honours-project-2017/detailed-notes.md

 - Bidirectional links: have to be careful how you setup the reactives carefully.
 - Large datasets? - in browser rendering done by JavaScript, can get sluggish when interacting when you've got lots of points.
 (If you're dealing with large data -> do computation in R first, then scale.
 They intend to change to using C to do computation as it's alot faster than R. )
 - may not work on early version of R due to package dependencies

+Other things to note:
+- So apparently ggvis does not redraw the entire plot when you update data?
+- Link to a [stackoverflow](http://stackoverflow.com/questions/25011544/how-is-data-passed-from-reactive-shiny-expression-to-ggvis-plot/25060999#25060999) comment
+Might look into it just to make sure...

 **Fast search: Crosstalk + Plotly + Shiny**